Food Allergies Center

 Reading Food Labels

-Carefully reading food labels is one of the most important things parents can do to help prevent reactions.
+Carefully reading food labels is an important way to help prevent reactions.

 Food Allergy FAQs